JSSatchell/After-Effects-Scripts/eaZy Layers/Read Me.md

 Distinct features:
 - The duration of any created layer matches the combined length of the currently selected layers
+- Hold Shift to create one zilch (Null) per selected layer
+- Hold Alt with one layer selected to transfer all transform keyframes to the zilch layer
+- Shift and Alt can be combined to transfer transform controls of each layer to their own zilch layer
 - zest (Adjustment Layer) always fills comp and stays centered (effectively locked without actually being locked in timeline)
 - Option for zone (Solid) to always fill comp
 - zone width, height, square, roundness, and color controls

-WIP:
-- Option to create one zilch (Null) per selected layer
-- Option to transfer all transform keyframes from layer to zilch layer

-zZz.jsx is the master file that will work with KBar or open a UI panel.
-The others are headless versions.

 KBar arguments for zZz.jsx:
 - zilch = New Null Layer